 Currently, the government maintains the vaccination program that started on February 3, 2021, with defined weekly calendars for specific groups that meet the criteria indicated by the Ministry of Health.
-As of January 10, 2022, the government began to vaccinate the population with an additional or second "booster" dose.
-As of February 21, 2022, 17,118,160 people have been fully vaccinated in Chile (excluding the "booster" dose), of which 574,188 people have been vaccinated with a single dose vaccine, 17,142,617 have received the first of two doses, 16,543,972 people have received both doses, 12,778,963 people have received the additional "booster" dose.
+On November 25, 2021, the government authorized the vaccination program to expand to children over the age of three.
+On January 6, 2022, the government announced that a vaccination process with an additional or second "booster" dose would begin on January 10, 2022.
+As of January 25, 2022, 16,296,464 people have been fully vaccinated in Chile (excluding the "booster" dose), of which 574,026 people have been vaccinated with a single dose vaccine, 16,983,771 have received the first of two doses, 16,296,464 people have received both doses, 12,279,254 people have received the additional "booster" dose and 133,794 people have received the "second booster" dose.